Acquisition financing: a comprehensive guide for business growth

 FAQ

-An example of acquisition financing is when a company secures a bank loan to fund the purchase of another business.
+An example of acquisition financing process is a company secures a bank loan to fund the purchase of another business.
 The acquiring company borrows a specific sum, which is then used to acquire the target company.
 Over time, the acquiring company repays the loan with interest, making it a common approach for funding mergers and acquisitions.

 Companies primarily finance acquisitions through debt or equity.
 Debt financing involves borrowing funds to cover acquisition costs, while equity financing entails issuing new shares to investors for capital.